Sakalava rail: Reproduction

-The male Sakalava 4ail has to perform an elaborate courtship display in order to mate.
+The male Sakalava Rail has to perform an elaborate courtship display in order to mate.
 First, the male leads and presents to the female possible nest sites while calling loudly.
 The male vocalizes to invite the female to visit the site.
 Then, the male would carry material and begin building a nest.
 When the female approves of the site, she would immediately assist in constructing the nest.
 If she did not find the site suitable, she would not assist in nest construction, which would cause the male to move to another site and repeat this courtship behavior until a suitable nesting site is found.

 A breeding pair of Sakalava rail builds a new nest every breeding season.
 Both sexes participate in building the nest and they usually complete the construction in 3 days.
 The nest is made of dead Phragmites reeds and is situated 50 to 70 cm above the water.
 The nest can be built on floating vegetation or inside a deep tunnel of leaves.

 Both female and male Sakalava rail incubate the eggs.
 The egg incubation period usually lasts 16 days and egg-laying occurs from July to September.
 The clutch size is 2 or 3 eggs of pale cream color with brown spots.
 Both sexes feed the downy black chicks until they reach 40 days of age.
 The adults then stop providing food and start chasing the precocial chicks out of the nest.
 At 45 days old, the chicks are completely independent and leave the nest.